microsoft/security-devops-samples/ci-cd-integrations/README.md

 # Defender for Cloud Command Line Interface (CLI)

-Defender for Cloud Command Line Interface (CLI) is an application you can use in continuous integration and continuous deployment (CI/CD) pipelines.
-It runs static analysis tools and connects code to cloud services.
-You can use Defender for Cloud CLI in any build process to scan images for security vulnerabilities with built-in security scanners.
-It sends the scan results to the Defender for Cloud portal.
-The Cloud Security Explorer can then access the container image and its vulnerabilities.
+Defender for Cloud Command Line Interface (CLI) is a tool designed for continuous integration and continuous deployment (CI/CD) pipelines.
+It performs static analysis and connects your code to cloud services.
+You can use it in any build process to scan container images for security vulnerabilities using built-in scanners.
+The results are sent to the Defender for Cloud portal, where the Cloud Security Explorer provides access to the container image and details about its vulnerabilities.

 [For more detailed information](https://learn.microsoft.com/en-us/azure/defender-for-cloud/cli-cicd-integration)